Jorge Polanco Preview, Player Props: Twins vs. Rockies

 Rockies Pitching Rankings

+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in MLB.

-- The Rockies' 5.69 team ERA ranks last among all league pitching staffs.
+- The Rockies have the last-ranked team ERA among all MLB pitching staffs (5.75).

-- The Rockies give up the second-most home runs in baseball (227 total, 1.4 per game).
+- The Rockies allow the second-most home runs in baseball (234 total, 1.5 per game).

-- Blach (3-3) gets the starting nod for the Rockies in his 13th start of the season.
-He's put together a 5.42 ERA in 73 2/3 innings pitched, with 46 strikeouts.
+- Anderson gets the start for the Rockies, his 18th of the season.
+He is 1-6 with a 5.42 ERA and 64 strikeouts in 86 1/3 innings pitched.

-- In his most recent appearance on Sunday, the left-hander went 5 1/3 innings against the Chicago Cubs, allowing four earned runs while surrendering six hits.
+- The righty last appeared on Tuesday against the Los Angeles Dodgers, when he threw five scoreless innings while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.